enasequence/read_docs/submit/assembly/environmental-sag.rst

 - `Register a Study <../study.html>`_

 It is also strongly recommended to submit the reads from which the assembly was assembled.
-When submitting the raw reads in a Single-Cell Amplification study, these should remain multiplexed in BAM format and be submitted to an **environmental** sample.
+When submitting the raw reads in a Single-Cell Amplification study, these should either be in multi-fastq format or remain multiplexed in BAM format, and be submitted to an **environmental** sample.
 This sample should use the most appropriate environmental checklist and an `environmental taxon <../../faq/taxonomy.html#environmental-biome-level-taxonomy>`_ (e.g. aquatic metagenome (tax id: 1169740)).

 - `Submitting Raw Reads <../reads.html>`_